wireapp/wire-docs/src/understand/single-sign-on/main.rst

 * Click Enterprise Login.
 * A pop-up will appear.
 In the text field, paste or type the code your company gave you.
 * Click Log in.
-* Wire will load your company’s login page: Log in with your company credentials.
+* Wire will load your company's login page: Log in with your company credentials.

 SAML/SSO